6thsolution/dart_sealed/sealed_annotations/README.md

 ```

 Now `sunny` will be named `HelloSunny` instead of the default `WeatherSunny`.
 You can use `@WithPrefix('')` to remove
-all prefix from sub-class names.
+all prefix from subclass names.

-To change sub-class names directly you can use `@WithName` annotation.
+To change subclass names directly you can use `@WithName` annotation.
 It will override `WithPrefix` if specified. for
 example:

 ```dart